tcassar-diss/report/planning/plan.md

    analysis) and performance overheads when compared to no system call filter and the state of the art (`seccomp`)

+Provide some numbers in a paragraph afterwards to show solutions

 ### Solution
 - Approach the idea of system call filtering from a **software compartmentalisation perspective**